Tools for Teaching American Indian Content

 Ramona Kitto Stately is an enrolled member of the Santee Sioux Nation.
 Her educational background includes a BA in Dakota Art and Culture, and a MAE-Teacher Leadership.
 She worked in Indian Education for the Osseo Area School District 2005-2020 and has been the Chairperson of the Minnesota Indian Education Association since 2018.
 Currently she serves as the Project Director of We Are Still Here MN.

 Ethan Neerdaels, Bdewakantunwan Dakota, is a graduate of the University of Minnesota – American Indian Studies/Dakota Language programs.
-He currently teaches the Dakota language at Augsburg University, and co-directs the Indian Education program at Osseo Area Schools.
-He also serves as the Executive Director of Dakhóta Iápi Okhódakičhiye, a 501c3 dedicated to reversing the trend of language loss and raising future generations of Dakota speakers.
+He currently coordinates the Indian Education program at Osseo Area Schools and works with Dakhóta Iápi Okhódakičhiye, a 501c3 dedicated to reversing the trend of language loss and raising future generations of Dakota speakers.

 Sherry Kempf (she,her) has taught in Saint Paul Public Schools for 30 years as a classroom teacher and is currently a member of the Office of Equity.
 As part of her work in Saint Paul, she collaborated with the Minnesota Humanities Center in developing several curriculum projects highlighting Absent Narratives.
 One of these is the Bdote Learning Experience, a unit of study that examines Minnesota history through a Dakota lens.
 It culminates in a day-long Bdote field trip, and has become a required element of the SPPS social studies curriculum for fifth grade.